 - 1. Explain to the students that you will be cleaning up litter to improve the ecosystem around you.
 This will help both the animals and the people in your community. - 2.
 Explain that you will be sorting the litter into 2 bags trash and recycling. - Items for Recycling: - Plastic bottles - Aluminum cans (such as soda cans) - If you will be taking your recycling to a drop off location that accepts glass, you can also separate your glass.
-If you do this, glass needs to be placed in a completely separate bag from your other recyclables. - NOTE: When you drop off your recyclables at a drop off location, remove the items from the bags and dispose of the bags in the trash. - Items for Landfill/Trash: Everything else although we can usually recycle paper, when it has been dropped as litter it is usually too damaged or dirty to be recycled so it must go in the trash bin.
+If you do this, glass needs to be placed in a completely separate bag from your other recyclables. - Items for Landfill/Trash: Everything else although we can usually recycle paper, when it has been dropped as litter it is usually too damaged or dirty to be recycled so it must go in the trash bin.